-101(c)(1) of Regulation M as of the date of effectiveness or commencement of

-(B) the exercise or conversion of any security, if all securities received remain subject to the lock-up restriction in subparagraph (g)(1) above for the remainder of the time period.
+101(c)(1) of Regulation M as of the date of effectiveness or commencement of sales of the public offering; or - b. is beneficially owned by a person that is not a participating member; or - (B) the exercise or conversion of any security, if all securities received remain subject to the lock-up restriction in subparagraph (g)(1) above for the remainder of the time period.